ashesh-0/Disentangle/README.md

 512 => Rec:0.008967, Rec L1:0.008279 Rec L2:0.009633, PSNR L1:23.21 PSNR L2:31.26
 1024=> Rec:0.009800, Rec L1:0.009087 Rec L2:0.010522, PSNR L1:28.64 PSNR L2:31.26
 256 then seems to be the optimal

+Exp 5: Look at the optimal PSNR code and use it from there.: I see that below, there is an improvement.

 ## variant PSNR